overhide/overhide-widgets/README.md

 1. onboard onto the dollar-ledger to get your US-dollar-ledger address ([production](https://ledger.overhide.io/onboard) | [testnet](https://test.ledger.overhide.io/onboard))

    - optional, you don't need this if you just want to accept cryptos or don't want in-app purchases at all (just authentication)
+  - but, keep in mind, it's too early to just accept cryptos &mdash; most people online won't have any just yet and it's prudent to give them the option to pay in dollars
    - you will create a new [Stripe](https://stripe.com) account or connect your existing [Stripe](https://stripe.com) account
-   - you will provide the above address as the *overhideAddress* attribute in all your [overhide-appsell](#overhide-appsell) components
+   - you will provide the above address as the *overhideAddress* attribute in all your [overhide-appsell](#overhide-appsell) components (the feature buttons)

 2. onboard onto Ethereum (optional, recommended)